fxboxed/eugo/content/ireland/_index.md

 It's not just the stunning views that make it special, but also the stories and legends that surround this incredible site.

-Don't miss the chance to [explore this geological wonder](https://www.tripadvisor.com/Attraction_Review-g209948-d189773-Reviews-Giant_s_Causeway-Bushmills_County_Antrim_Northern_Ireland.html) on your journey through Ireland.

 ## 8\.
 Blarney Stone

 ![Blarney Castle](/imgs/ireland/blarney-castle-550111_640.webp)

-The _Blarney Stone_, perched atop [Blarney Castle](https://www.tripadvisor.com/Attraction_Review-g186599-d258222-Reviews-Blarney_Stone-Blarney_Cork_County_Cork.html) near Cork, is more than just a piece of rock; it's a legendary icon.
+The _Blarney Stone_, perched atop the Blarney Castle near Cork, is more than just a piece of rock; it's a legendary icon.

 **Kissing this stone is said to bestow the gift of eloquence upon the kisser.**